Refinitiv blocks Reuters stories on Tiananmen from its Eikon platform

 “Refinitiv is a financial markets news and data provider in China.
 We are proud of the role we play in the world to facilitate transparent and efficient financial markets,” the company said in an emailed statement to Reuters.

-“As a global business, we comply with all our local regulatory obligations, including the requirements of our license to operate in China.”
+“As a global business, we comply with all our local regulatory obligations, including the requirements of our licence to operate in China.”

-Refinitiv has a license to provide financial information in China.
+Refinitiv has a licence to provide financial information in China.
 A person familiar with the matter said the terms have not changed since the company was established, but enforcement has become more stringent.

 In an internal memo to staff, Reuters President Michael Friedenberg and Editor-in-Chief Steve Adler said the news organisation had spoken to Refinitiv and expressed its concern.
-They urged staff to “continue reporting as you always would: to pursue the truth, without fear or favor.”
+They urged staff to “continue reporting as you always would: to pursue the truth, without fear or favour.”

 Reuters News spokesman David Crundwell said in a statement that Reuters “reports around the world in a fair, unbiased and independent manner, in keeping with the Thomson Reuters Trust Principles, and we stand by our China coverage.”

-Note: Earlier versions of this story were removed from Eikon’s scrolling news feeds in China soon after publication early on Tuesday morning.